rahulyhg/lilium-cms/README.md

 ## Installation guide

 All NodeJS packages are to be installed, and are documented in the package file.
-You can simply run *npm install && npm run setupdev* in the Lilium root folder.
+You can simply run *npm run setupdev* in the Lilium root folder.

 ## Automated installation